kevin4au/Battleship/README.md

 Logs may be seen by opening up dev tools in the browser.
 (Most testing has taken place in Google Chrome.)

 ## About This Program:
-This program was build using Node.js and React.
+This program was built using Node.js and React.
 It is comprised of a number of files that make up both the client and server.

 ### Server:
 Most of the server logic takes place in index.js in the root directory.